Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 I kid you not.

-The multiculturalists blame Columbus and other white Europeans for bringing horses.
+And they also blame, I'm not making this up, the multiculturalists blame Columbus and other white Europeans for bringing horses.

 There were no horses here.

-And of course, that was a bad thing, because the Indians were at one with this land.
+And of course, that was a bad thing because the Indians were at one with this land.

 They were at one with nature.

-And brought racism, sexism, bigotry, homophobia to sexually transmitted disease.
+And sexually transmitted disease.

 And fortunately, he got home and told his parents, and they were able to show him where that was wrong and part of an agenda curriculum.

-That's why he did these books.
+That's why I did these books.

 That is exactly why.